adrinecl/milestone-project1/README.md

 The design should be feminine, calm, modern and signal connection to nature and wellness.

-- Home: The visitor should be able to get a feel for and identify the target audience and product/service immediately.
+- **Home:** The visitor should be able to get a feel for and identify the target audience and product/service immediately.
 This will be achieved by a big hero video and a keywords of the benefits that the program offers, with icons that create metaphors.

-- How it works: The visitor should know what to expect from the program and the steps to enroll for the program.
+- **How it Works:** The visitor should know what to expect from the program and the steps to enroll for the program.
 This section includes example imagery to grab the attention of website visitors.

-- Subscription plans: This section presents the membership options and compares them.
+- **Subscription Plans:** This section presents the membership options and compares them.
 The comparison should include features, pricing and if any free trials are available and for how long.
 This is also a good place to promote the download of the optional mobile app, increasing value for prospective members that are considering joining by showing that the program is convenient and available on the go.

-- About Us: It should provide information about the company.
+- **About Us:** It should provide information about the company.

-- Contact: This section provides a form to contact the company.
+- **Contact:** This section provides a form to contact the company.

-- Footer: links to social media, newsletter opt-in form and shortcut to go back to the top after all the scrolling.
+- **Footer:** links to social media, newsletter opt-in form and shortcut to go back to the top after all the scrolling.

 Other features can be implemented, like the paid members-only page.
 For more information on future features, see the "Future Features" section.